NeuroML-Lab/Visual-Stream-Modeling/README.md

 The test correlations are saved inside directory evaluations, and the individual correlations per valid voxel is saved in directory evaluations_paper.

 ## Pycortex Visualisations -

+A sample visualisation is explained inside the notebook 'plots.ipynb' for subject 1.